Online Second Language Acquisition (SLA)

 Better learning requires better learners!

-Give us three weeks in June or July (for full-time participants) or six weeks in the spring or fall (for half-time participants), and our course will make you a better language learner.
+Give us three weeks (for full-time participants) or six weeks (for half-time participants), and our course will make you a better language learner.

 Now fully online—you don’t need to leave home!
 Our pre-field Second Language Acquisition (SLA) course is designed to equip you with the essential knowledge and skills you need in order to become a more efficient and effective language learner.